1924 Auckland Rugby League season: Auckland v Australian Universities

 Frank Delgrosso had to come on the replace George Davidson after he collided badly with teammate Clarrie Polson when they were both going after the ball.
 Polson received a bad cut over his eye and he also later had to retire and was replaced by Billy Ghent.

 Probables v Possibles trial match

 Auckland B v Hamilton

 Wilson Hall broke his collar bone during the second half and had to leave the field.
-The Auckland B team consisted of Charles Gregory, Paul, Hec Brisbane, Ivan Littlewood, Lyall Stewart, Wilson Hall, Garrett, Wally Somers, Jim O'Brien (Devonport), Len Mason, McNeil, Shirley, and Bill Te Whata.
+The Auckland B team consisted of Charles Gregory, M Paul, Hec Brisbane, Ivan Littlewood, Lyall Stewart, Wilson Hall, A Garrett, Wally Somers, Jim O'Brien (Devonport), Len Mason, Wilfred McNeil, John Shirley, and Bill Te Whata.

 Auckland v England

 There is film footage of the match taken by Tarr Film and archived on the New Zealand Archive of Film, television and Sound Ngā Taonga website.
 In scoring on halftime Ben Davidson was knocked out.
 At the start of the second half Auckland attempted to replace him with Lou Brown who ran out on to the field.
 However the England captain when seeing this objected as replacements were forbidden in the second half of rugby league matches at this time.
 Auckland were forced to play with 12 players for a time until Davidson recovered well enough to return to the field.